 Here are the notable values being set above:

-Group: Probably not the best idea in the word, but this tells our service to run our app as the Ubuntu root user.
+Group: Probably not the best idea in the world, but this tells our service to run our app as the Ubuntu root user.
 Feel free to change this to a different Linux user.

 WorkingDirectory: The working directory that we'll be serving our app from.